aditya214a/Ned-Finance-App/README.md

 A new Flutter project.

--> Run "flutter pub get" to install dependencies
+<li>Run "flutter pub get" to install dependencies
--> Run "flutter run -d chrome" to run web application on chrome
+<li>Run "flutter run -d chrome" to run web application on chrome